Kiln: The Intelligence Layer Between Ideas and Physical Objects

 Kiln routes manufacturing jobs to existing third-party fulfillment providers.
 It does not operate its own manufacturing network.

 Craftcloud.
 Aggregates quotes from 150+ print services worldwide across FDM, SLA, SLS, MJF, and metal (DMLS).
-Works out of the box with no API key required.
+Normal users route through Kiln's hosted fulfillment path; operators can use direct mode with their own provider credentials.
 No printer needed.

 Kiln provides a fulfillment intelligence layer above individual providers: health monitoring with automatic skip on consecutive failures, cross-provider quote comparison (cheapest, fastest, recommended), batch quoting for multi-part assemblies, retry with provider fallback, and persistent order history.